 Hurricanes and other major storms cause major damage to HVAC systems.
 When a home is demolished or blown off its foundation by a storm, the HVAC system is usually totally destroyed as well.
 Lesser damage to the home may mean lesser damage to the HVAC system.

 The condensing unit is typically located outside your home and it is the component of your HVAC system that takes the brunt of abuse from storms.
 The first thing you should do for your air conditioner just before the storm hits, is to turn off the switches and breakers to your outside condensing unit.
 There may be a power failure and you do not want your system to start up immediately when the power comes back on.
 You want to make sure the system is safe and secure to operate before you turn it back on when the power does come back.
-Your best option is to call Southern Air Heating and Cooling and arrange for a technician to make an overall safety and operational check before you resume normal usage.
+Your best option is to call Southern Air Heating, Cooling & Plumbing and arrange for a technician to make an overall safety and operational check before you resume normal usage.

 Storms can damage HVAC systems in many ways.
 Floodwaters can cause serious corrosion damage to condenser coils.
 Water in ductwork can lead to residual moisture that results in mold growth and circulation through the air conditioning ventilation system.

 Hurricane winds blow a great deal of dirt, dust, and debris into the air that can clog up condenser coils on air conditioners.
 Clogged condenser coils hamper an air conditioner from adequately cooling, causing condenser motors to work harder and consume more power.
 Using just a garden hose, a service technician can clean condenser coils and restore the unit to normal operation.
 A homeowner can easily see if the coils are clogged and could wash away the dirt and debris that needs to be removed, but you should have a service technician examine your entire system to make sure everything is operating properly before turning it on.
 The thin aluminum fins on the outside of the condenser could have hidden damage from flying debris that might not be apparent.